 Older children might complain of feeling generally unwell.
 They might have nausea, fever and tiredness.
 They might avoid eating.

-When to see your doctor about meningitis symptoms
+When to see a doctor about meningitis symptoms

-You should see your doctor if your child:
+You should see your GP if your child:

 - has an unexplained fever and is generally unwell